sizezero/qmk_firmware/kleemann.md

 Copy the compiled `.uf2` file in the QMK root directory to the flash drive.

+# Reviung 41

+    make clean
+    make reviung/reviung41:default
+    make reviung/reviung41:kleemann

+Press reset to bring up the USB drive.

+Copy the compiled `.uf2` file in the QMK root directory to the flash drive.

 # Misc Notes

 ## Home Row Mods